Top court criticizes N.S. judge's handling of high-profile fraud case | CBC News

 Judge Paul Scovil of Nova Scotia provincial court convicted Kitch of two counts of fraud following last February.

-Scovil found Kitch guilty of fraud for charging thousands of dollars in personal expenses to a corporate credit card issued to the IWK Health Centre — Atlantic Canada's only children's hospital.
+Scovil found Kitch guilty of fraud for charging thousands of dollars in personal expenses to a corporate credit card issued to the IWK Health Centre — the only children's hospital in the Maritimes.

 Scovil sentenced Kitch to five months in custody, followed by a year of probation.
 She immediately appealed.
 The appeal was heard this March.